pme0/gh-pages/content/posts/vit.md

 {{< figure src="/media/vit/diagram_MHSA.png" width="60%" >}}

 In self-attention, all of keys, values and queries are computed from the same input, namely the patch embedding (in the first encoder layer) or the output of the previous encoder block.
-This attention mechanism is exhaustive in that each position in the encoded token sequence attends to all positions in the previous layer of the encoder---thus the quadratic complexity of the self-attention mechanism, $\mathcal{O}(P)$.
+This attention mechanism is exhaustive in that each position in the encoded token sequence attends to all positions in the previous layer of the encoder---thus the quadratic complexity of the self-attention mechanism, $\mathcal{O}(N^{2})$.

 **Multi-Headed Self-Attention.**
-The [self-attention](https://arxiv.org/abs/1706.03762) mechanism projects the queries, keys and values $h$ times with *different*, learnable, linear projections.
+The multi-headed self-attention mechanism extends self-attention to project the queries, keys and values multiple times with *different*, learnable, linear projections.
-With multiple attention heads, each head learns a different representation of the same input.
+With multiple attention heads, each head learns a different representation for the same input, and the multiple representations are then concatenated are further projected:

 $$\begin{align*}
 &\bm{Z}\_{i} = \text{Attention}(\bm{Q}\_{i}, \bm{K}\_{i}, \bm{V}\_{i})\\\